ACM-NCSU/ACM-AITP-CoursePro/README.md

-# electron-quick-start

-**Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
+# ACM/AITP @ NCSU - CoursePro

+##### An application built *by* students, *for* students!

+Create and organize all of your course resources in one easily accessible place.
+The application will allow users to link their Google Calendar(s), create notes on the fly using Markdown, and ensure all of this is backed up into a single, easily portable format.

+The application is managed by the Officers and Members of the ACM/AITP Student organization at NC State.
+To contribute to its development, please _fork_ the project, and create a pull request on the master branch/fork when ready.
+You can review documented tasks and feature requests on the following Trello page: {put here}.

+#### About

+The application is a NodeJS Electron Desktop App.
+Electron is a Node based package which allows developers to create native desktop apps using web browser technologies.
+This will allow for portability between different Operating Systems, while providing the ease of create UIs based on html/JavaScript.

+#### Getting Started

+Link to some ACM documentation, our coding practices/expectations.
+Where to find good examples in existing program (golden task from Trello)

+#### Getting Started (with Electron)

-**Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**
+Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.

 A basic Electron application needs just these files:

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `main.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.
 - `index.html` - A web page to render.
 This is the app's **renderer process**.

-You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start).
+(We use pug as a HTML/view engine as opposed to straight HTML files)

 ## To Use